vocodedev/vocode-core/README.md

 - Twilio
     - Stronger interruption handling by [clearing audio queues](https://www.twilio.com/docs/voice/media-streams/websocket-messages#send-a-clear-message)
 - Vonage
-    - Koala Noise Suppression
+    - Koala Noise Suppression (guide to follow!)

 ### 🎉 Miscellaneous

 - ✨NEW✨  Loguru for improved logging formatting
-    - Some new utilities to make setting up loguru in your projects fast and easy 😉
+    - Some new utilities to make setting up loguru in your projects fast and easy 😉 (guide to follow!)
-- Sentry for Metric / Error Collection
+- Sentry for Metric / Error Collection (guide to follow!)
 - Clean handling of content filters in ChatGPT agents
 - Redis Message Queue for tracking mid-call events across different instances